 There is a comprehensive glossary of coronavirus-related technical terminology, published in Canada and updated weekly:

-And, finally, I belatedly became aware of the important response by linguists to the pandemic in China, and to the novel concept of emergency linguistics.
+I belatedly became aware of the important response by linguists to the pandemic in China, and to the novel concept of emergency linguistics.
 More details of the role of language in that context can be found here: